4. Logging in

 Note

 Each time you start a new vscode-ssh.sh job, the Port number may change.
-This happens because the the vscode-sshd.sh looks for the first available network port within a pre-defined range on the specific compute node assigned to your job.
+This happens because the the :tt:vscode-sshd.sh` looks for the first available network port within a pre-defined range on the specific compute node assigned to your job.
 Since that choice is dynamic, it can change for each new vscode-sshd.sh job.
-Simply edit your local .ssh/config to reflect the port of your currently-running vscode job that you started in Step 3.
+Simply edit your local .ssh/config to update the port to the port of your currently-running vscode job that you started in Step 3.

 5. On your laptop start your VSCode application.